Atomoxide/53001-Project/README.md

 ### Benefit and Reason of using Key-value In-memory DB:
 * caching data is very quick, providing extremely fast read/write operations, which can significantly improve the shopping experience.
 * The session information, as well as the cart, browsing history, and search history need to be updated very frequently throughout the shopping experience of the users.
-Using in-memory database ensures the read/write efficiency and guarantees the smooth shopping experince.
+Using in-memory database ensures the read/write efficiency and guarantees a smooth shopping experience.

 ## Acknowledgement